My Quiet Kitchen

 Baking Instructions

-For pies that will be baked, like pumpkin or pecan, pre-bake the crust for 5 to 10 minutes before adding the filling, depending on the recipe.
+• For baked pies like pumpkin or pecan, pre-bake the crust for just 5 to 10 minutes before adding the filling, depending on the recipe.

-For pies with longer bake times, 50 minutes to 1 hour, a 5 minute pre-bake will suffice.
-Cover the crust edges with foil if it begins to brown too much.
+• For pies with longer bake times (around 1 hour), a 5 minute pre-bake will suffice.
+Or skip it altogether, like I do in my vegan apple pie recipe.
+Cover the edges with foil or a pie shield if it starts to look too brown.

 Can the dough be frozen or made in advance?